Keith Hitchins

-Keith Arnold Hitchins (April 2, 1931 – November 1, 2020) was an American historian and a professor of Eastern European history at the University of Illinois at Urbana-Champaign, specializing in Romania and its history.
+Keith Arnold Hitchins (April 2, 1931 – November 1, 2020) was an American historian and a professor of Eastern European history at the University of Illinois Urbana-Champaign, specializing in Romania and its history.

+Early life and education

 He was born in Schenectady, New York.
 After graduating from Union College, he went to Harvard University, earning a Ph.D. in history in 1964 under the direction of Robert Lee Wolff.
-After teaching for seven years at Wake Forest University and then for a short period at Rice University, he joined the faculty at the University of Illinois, where he spent the rest of his academic career.
+After teaching for seven years at Wake Forest University and then for a short period at Rice University, he joined the faculty at the University of Illinois Urbana-Champaign, where he spent the rest of his academic career.

+Career

 Hitchins wrote or edited more than 20 books, most related to Romania.
 An honorary member of the Romanian Academy since 1991, he was awarded the National Order of Merit by Romanian President Klaus Iohannis.

+Death

 Hitchins died on November 1, 2020, at age 89, in the Carle Foundation Hospital in Urbana, Illinois.
 After his death, Romanian Minister of Foreign Affairs Bogdan Aurescu wrote on Twitter: